-With a wealth of experience in employment, property and trusts law, Amy appears in courts and tribunals and the High Court, as well as at appellate level in the Employment Appeal Tribunal and Court of Appeal.
-She advises and acts for the full spectrum of claimants and defendants/respondents.
-Her clients range from individuals to local authorities, private companies, charities, police constabularies as well as national chains and statutory corporations, and include Transport for London, Network Rail, the City of London Police and Metropolitan Police.
+Highly experienced in employment, property and trusts law, Amy appears in courts and tribunals and the High Court, as well as at appellate level in the Employment Appeal Tribunal and Court of Appeal.
+She advises and acts for the full spectrum of claimants and respondents/defendants.
+Her clients range from individuals to local authorities, local government bodies, private companies, charities, a wide variety of educational bodies, police constabularies as well as national chains and statutory corporations.

-Amy is an adjudicator for airline disputes involving claims for the delay and cancellation of flights, denial of boarding, downgrading and other financial claims governed by Regulation (EC) No 261/2004, delay and lost, stolen or damaged luggage governed by the Montreal Convention 1999 as well as claims against both airlines and airports from persons of restricted mobility under Regulation (EC) No 1107/2006.
+Amy is an adjudicator for airline disputes involving claims for the delay and cancellation of flights, discrimination of persons of restricted mobility, denial of boarding, lost luggage and other financial claims governed by Regulation (EC) No 261/2004, the Montreal Convention 1999 and Regulation (EC) No 1107/2006.

 Amy gives in-house talks and seminars on a breadth of topics and is a trained mediator.
 She is a member of the Gibraltar Bar.